Flyfoxs/car_track_prediction/tips.md

 * reduce to until only n address for one out_id
 * Kmeans reduce address to diff group

+* Reduce address by geohash

+* Remove address by geohash

 # Classfy
 * Top 10 multiple class:DC Tree
 * Top 10 KNN